What is a Special Needs Plan (SNP)?

-PPHP is an I-SNP that meets the special needs of residents in long-term care facilities in selected Illinois, Maryland, Ohio and Pennsylvania counties.
+PPHP is an I-SNP that meets the special needs of residents in long-term care facilities in selected Illinois, Maryland, Missouri, Ohio and Pennsylvania counties.
 We offer highly coordinated care from skilled, experienced providers, under local leadership.
 Learn more about the PPHP difference.

 Our plan covers care for residents in:

 - Intermediate care facilities (ICFs) – for those who are developmentally disabled in inpatient psychiatric facilities